agraef/purr-data/README.md

              flite1-dev libgsm1-dev libgtk2.0-dev git libstk0-dev \
              libsndobj-dev libfluidsynth-dev fluid-soundfont-gm byacc

+2. The gui toolkit may require installing the following extra dependencies sudo apt-get install gconf2 libnss3

-2. Clone the Purr-Data repository *(10 minutes)*
+3. Clone the Purr-Data repository *(2 to 10 minutes)*

         git clone https://git.purrdata.net/jwilkes/purr-data.git

-4. Change to the directory

-        cd purr-data/l2ork_addons

-5. Run the installer *(15 minutes)*
-   Choose one of the following options:
-   * to build a deb installer, type `./tar_em_up.sh -B`
+4. Compile the code *(5 minutes to 1.5 hours)* full

-   * to build an rpi deb installer, type `./tar_em_up.sh -R`
+   * to build only the core: `make light` *(5 minutes)*
-   * for a generic tar installer type `./tar_em_up.sh -F`

-6. When the installer finishes, type

-        cd ..
+   * to build core and all externals: `make all` *(20 minutes to 1.5 hours)*
+   * to build everything *except* Gem: `make incremental` *(10 to 20 minutes)*

-7. There should now be a .deb file in your current directory
+5. There should now be an installer file in the main directory of the repo.
+   If you're using an apt-based Linux distribution it will be an apt package.
+   Otherwise, it will be a tarball which you can unzip, enter, and run `make install` (as well as `make uninstall` to remove it).

 To install using a pre-compiled binary, follow these instructions: http://l2ork.music.vt.edu/main/?page_id=56